 According to The Date Night Opportunity, “Couple time seems to foster more stable marriages.
 In the Survey of Marital Generosity, spouses who experience high levels of couple time are significantly less likely to report that they are prone to divorce.
 For example, wives who reported having couple time less than once a week were nearly four times more likely to report above-average levels of divorce proneness, compared to wives who enjoyed couple time at least once a week with their husband.
 Husbands who reported spending less than once a week in couple time were 2.5 times more likely to be divorce prone, compared to husbands who had couple time with their wife at least once a week.”

-Not only will scheduling weekly date night/couple time promote closeness and intimacy and help repair your sexless marriage, it also lessens the possibility of divorce.
+Not only will scheduling weekly date night/couple time promote closeness and intimacy and help repair your sexless marriage, but it also lessens the possibility of divorce.

 Reclaiming intimacy and repairing a lack of it in your marriage isn’t about jumping back into the sack and forcing the issue.
 Sex is unfulfilling without a desire for sex.
-That desire is built upon feelings of closeness, respect, value and trust in a spouse.
+That desire is built upon feelings of closeness, respect, value, and trust in a spouse.
 You won’t be successful at repairing a sexless marriage if you aren’t willing to start slowly and work at rebuilding the connection between spouses.